9.1.6 Persons issued with a security notice

 The cancellation of a visa by the Immigration Minister or the cancellation of an Australian passport or the refusal to issue an Australian passport by the Foreign Affairs Minister on national security grounds may lead to a notice being given to the Attorney-General.
-The Attorney-General may then give the Minister for Social Services a security notice in respect of a person but only after regard has been given to:
+The Attorney-General may then give the Minister for Families and Social Services a security notice in respect of a person but only after regard has been given to:

 - the extent, if any, that payments of PLP or DAPP are being, or may be used for a purpose that might prejudice the security of Australia or a foreign country, and

 - the likely effect of no PLP or DAPP being paid on the person's dependants.